-This is a fun and informative workshop, where we explore role play, different forms of commuincation, and help you increase awareness and sensitivity to all patients.
+This is a fun and informative workshop, where we explore role play, verbal and non-verbal communication.
+We help you increase your confidence with, awareness of and sensitivity towards all patients with additional needs.
 Learn a simple game which can be used in a group setting (for example within a specialist school).

 Get rid of the dogma.

 This is a post gradate training day.
 However if you are a parent, carer or teacher who would like to learn some specialist skills to use along side you current work, you can attend this training course, however we would suggest you attend the Introduction to Massage in order to support your leaning and introduce you to the more classic massage techniques.

 Course duration: 1 day 10am -5.30pm

 Course Fee: £115 to be paid in full when booking

 Pre-requisite: This is a post-graduate training, introducing Special Needs Massage.
 It is open to mothers, carers and special needs teachers as well as therapists; however if you are not a therapist we suggest you attend the Introduction to Massage to support your learning.

 I attended the Special Needs Massage course, to enable me to become confident with massage techniques that could be used on people who suffer from, for example, cerebral palsy, autism, touch phobia, and down’s syndrome, and people who are wheel chair bound.

 We looked at how best to help individuals to and from the massage couch, comfortable positions for the client once on the couch, effective massage techniques, over clothes massage technique, and also using our intuition to better pick up on non verbal cues that alert us to whether the massage is being well received or not by the client, who may be non verbal.